Attan: Movement

-Instruments

-Most essential instrument of course is the Dhol (Drum).
-But dohls vary by sizes, for some types the size is relatively small.
-The reason for that could be geographic but the distinction between dohls is apparent among the various types of Attans.
-The tablah is a single-headed hand-drum found in most Arab music ensembles.
-The goblet-shaped body (cylindrical with a slightly narrowed waist) was traditionally made out of fired clay, and the sounding head out of goat, calf, or fish skin, stretched and glued permanently on the body.
-The second most important instrument is the zurna surnay, although very common, the surnay is not essential with every type.

 Attire

 Performers often wear traditional regalia when participating in the lively dance.
 Usually during the celebratory occasions, men can also be seen wearing suits and ties for a more formal look.
 The women can be found wearing bright, colorful dresses.
 These dresses can be accompanied with tiny mirrors on them which are said to symbolize light.
 The tiny mirrors add great detail and shine under the lights as the women move and dance.